VoylinsGamedevJourney/gozen/.github/CONTRIBUTING.md

     *   Any alternative ideas you considered.

 > [!IMPORTANT]
-> For larger features, it's recommended to discuss them on the [Discord server](https://discord.gg/BdbUf7VKYC) or open a post in the [Discussions tab](https://github.com/VoylinsGamedevJourney/gozen/discussions).
+> For larger features, it's recommended to discuss them on the [Discord server](https://discord.gg/BdbUf7VKYC).

 ## Contributing code
 We welcome code contributions!
 Please follow these steps to make contributions go more smoothly: